Selling your shared ownership home

 What if there’s no buyer at the end of the nomination period?

-Please note, if a buyer for your share has not been introduced by L&Q, you'll be responsible for covering our solicitor costs as we'll be waiving our resale admin fee.
+Please note, as the buyer for your property will not have been introduced by L&Q, you'll be responsible for covering our solicitor costs as we'll be waiving our resale admin fee.

-You'll be responsible for paying your estate agent fees.
+You'll be responsible for paying your estate agent fees and your own solicitors costs.

 If we find a buyer for your home we will charge a percentage admin fee based on the full market value of your property, plus VAT.
 The percentage admin fee payable is outlined in your lease but is generally between 1% and 1.25% of the full open market valuation.
 We will advise of the relevant percentage amount in the confirmation of sale particulars.